 What is joint aspiration?

-Joint aspiration refers to removing fluid from the space around a joint using a needle and syringe.
-This is usually performed under a local anesthetic to either relieve swelling or to obtain fluid for analysis to diagnose a joint disorder and/or problem.
+Joint aspiration is a procedure to remove fluid from the space around a joint using a needle and syringe.
+This is usually done under a local anesthetic to relieve swelling and/or to obtain fluid for analysis to diagnose a joint disorder or problem.

-Joint aspiration is usually performed on the knee.
+Joint aspiration is most often done on the knee.
 However, fluid can also be removed from other joints, such as the hip, ankle, shoulder, elbow, or wrist.